elephantscale/es-training-new/deep-learning/tensorflow/TENSORFLOW-Lowlevel.md

 ## Dataflow

  * Dataflow has several advantages that TensorFlow leverages when executing your programs:

- * **Parallelism**.
-By using explicit edges to represent dependencies between operations, it is easy for the system to identify operations that can execute in parallel.
+ * **Parallelism.** By using explicit edges to represent dependencies between operations, it is easy for the system to identify operations that can execute in parallel.

- * **Distributed execution**.
-By using explicit edges to represent the values that flow between operations, it is possible for TensorFlow to partition your program across multiple devices (CPUs, GPUs, and TPUs) attached to different machines.
+ * **Distributed execution.** By using explicit edges to represent the values that flow between operations, it is possible for TensorFlow to partition your program across multiple devices (CPUs, GPUs, and TPUs) attached to different machines.
 TensorFlow inserts the necessary communication and coordination between devices.

- * **Compilation**.
-TensorFlow's XLA compiler can use the information in your dataflow graph to generate faster code, for example, by fusing together adjacent operations.
+ * **Compilation.** TensorFlow's XLA compiler can use the information in your dataflow graph to generate faster code, for example, by fusing together adjacent operations.

- * **Portability**.
-The dataflow graph is a language-independent representation of the code in your model.
+ * **Portability.** The dataflow graph is a language-independent representation of the code in your model.
 You can build a dataflow graph in Python, store it in a SavedModel, and restore it in a C++ program for low-latency inference.

 ---